Petit Theft

 The wording of these letters is highly misleading.
 If the law firm initiated a civil lawsuit (an extremely remote possibility), the law firm could theoretically contact the sheriff to have you served with the civil complaint the same way the sheriff’s office can be used to serve paperwork in any civil lawsuit.

-The wording of the letter (if it mentions the sheriff or law enforcement) is extremely misleading.
+The letter’s wording (if it mentions the sheriff or law enforcement) is extremely misleading.

 Many people describe the letters attempting to collect the “civil penalty” as intimidating and humiliating.
 Sometimes, the law firm or collection agency will contact the individual over the phone demanding payment.